 The stable performance of both the best model free trackers and detectors on these videos is further demonstrated by the minimal improvement gained from the proposed hybrid systems.
-Neither reinitialisation from the previous frame (Section 4.4), nor the failure detection methodology proposed (Section 4.6) improved the best performing methods with any significance.
-Furthermore, Kalman smoothing the facial shapes across the sequences also had a very minimal positive improvement.
+Neither reinitialisation from the previous frame (Sect.
+4.4), nor the failure detection methodology proposed (Sect.
+4.6) improved the best performing methods with any significance.
+Such hybrid systems could be very useful, though, in case of person re-appearance, multiple person cross-overs.
+Furthermore, smoothing the facial shapes across the sequences (Kalman) also had a very minimal positive improvement, which can be attributed to the human factor, nonetheless the usage of this smoothing could be more useful for reducing the amount of jiterring in consecutive frames.

-In comparison to the recent results of the 300VW competition (Shen et al (2015)), our review of combinations of modern state-of-the-art detectors and trackers found that very strong performance can be obtained through fairly simple deformable tracking schemes.
-In fact, only the work of Yang et al (2015a) outperforms our best performing method and the difference shown by Figure 13 appears to be marginal, particular in Category 3.
+In comparison to the recent results of the 300 VW competition (Shen et al. 2015), our review of combinations of modern state-of-the-art detectors and trackers found that very strong performance can be obtained through fairly simple deformable tracking schemes.
+In fact, only the work of Yang et al. (2015a) outperforms our best performing methods in the easier categories of 1 and 2, while the difference shown by Fig. 13 appears to be marginal.
 However, the overall results show that, particularly for videos that contain significant pose, there are still improvements to be made.